Submission Guidelines for the NAEYC Blog

 Blogs can share personal reflections, memories, anecdotes, or humorous stories related to early childhood education and young children.
 Blog posts can also connect to NAEYC content and initiatives.

 Blog posts are brief (Usually 500 words or less) explorations of a topic.
 Website visitors can comment on a post and authors can respond in turn.
-Posts can be text only or can include photos or video clips.
+Posts can be text only or can include content related photos or video clips as well as a photo of the contributor.
+Blog posts are considered editorial content and do not include contributor's logos or branding.
 Back to top

 Decision 1: We will let you know if your proposal has been accepted.
 At this time we will offer feedback and guidance on the content and format of the article..
 Please note that an invitation to submit content does not guarantee publication.